Kong/kong/README.md

 ## Features

-The Kong Gateway creates more developer freedom by taking care of the common functionality across all your APIs.
-In this way, engineering teams can focus more on solving business challenges without repeatedly implementing the same features in each API.
+By centralizing common API functionality across all your organization's services, Kong Gateway (OSS) creates more freedom for engineering teams to focus on the challenges that matter most.

-The best uses for the Kong Gatway include:
+The top Kong features include:
+- Advanced routing, load balancing, health checking - all configurable via an admin API or declarative configuration.
-- Adding identity authentication to APIs using JWT, basic auth and more.
+- Authentication and Authorization for APIs using methods like JWT, basic auth, ACLs and more.
-- Enforcing request rate & size limits, based on the endpoint or the authenticated identity.
+- Proxy, SSL/TLS termination, and connectivity support for L4 or L7 traffic.
+- Plugins for enforcing traffic controls, req/res transformations, logging, monitoring and including a plugin developer hub.
-- Supporting multi-cloud, hybrid cloud, lift & shift deployment models without any vendor lock-in.
+- Sophisticated deployment models like Declarative Databaseless Deployment and Hybrid Deployment (control plane/data plane separation) without any vendor lock-in.
-- Scaling deployments by horizontally adding more nodes.
-Advanced Control Plane/Data plane architectures for administering many gateways.
-- Translating APIs or responses, e.g. from HTTP to gRPC
-- Unifying observability across a suite of microservices with components like Prometheus, Zipkin, etc.
-- Deploying as a native ingress controller to serve Kubernetes clusters around route/connect all L4 + L7 traffic.
+- Native ingress controller support for serving Kubernetes.

 [![][kong-benefits]][kong-url]